hyperledger/fabric/docs/source/channel_update_tutorial.rst

 on the ledger.

-After the chaincode has been to deployed we can use the following steps to use invoke fabcar chaincode on the Org3 peer.
-The following steps can be completed from the ``test-network`` directory, without having to exec into Org3 CLI container.
+After the chaincode has been to deployed we can use the following steps to use the fabcar chaincode as Org3.
+The following steps can be completed from the ``test-network`` directory, without having to exec into Org3CLI container.
 Copy and paste the following environment variables in your CLI in order to interact with the network as the Org3 admin:

 .. code:: bash